 “Whatever mess it is you’re in, son, no amount of money will make it right.
 Whoever you gave it to, you’ll be involving them all in this.”

 In those final moments, Arm realizes he has been running away for too long and his actions will complicate things further for his son and Ursula.
 He tells Marie, “nothing can be turned back” and asks her to leave as Paudi and Dymphna would be coming there soon.
-Arm falls on a sofa and makes a final call to Ursula who tells him that she has got the job and money has been arranged for their child.
-Arm drops a tear for the first time and rests in peace, promising Ursula to talk the next day.
-When Paudi reaches there, he finds Arm dead.
+Arm falls on a sofa and makes a final call to Ursula, who tells him that she has got the job and money has been arranged for their child.
+He gets content that his child will be able to get the education that he needs and as a father, he is more than happy.
+He finally drops a tear for the first time in the film and decides to rest in peace, while promising Ursula to talk the next day.
+When Paudi reaches there, he finds out that Arm is already dead.

-If you are inclined towards slow, visually stunning, and melodiously soothing Cinema, then do watch this Irish Crime Drama film directed by the debutant director, Nick Rowland.
-Nick has made the film with all his heart, art, and soul and each bit of the film lauds his efforts.
-The car and action sequences he shot, are something even established directors fail to shoot with such visual effectiveness.
-It is not just VFx, it’s his vision.
-Made with love, I hope, Calm with Horses will work for everyone.
+If you are inclined towards slow, visually stunning, and melodiously soothing cinema, then do watch this Irish crime drama film directed by debutant director, Nick Rowland.
+Nick has made the film with all his heart, art, and soul, and each bit of the film lauds his efforts.